epics-containers/epics-containers.github.io/docs/user/explanations/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~
 Containers provide the means to package up IOC software and execute it
 in a lightweight virtual environment.
 This includes saving the packages
-into public or private image registries such as DockerHub or Google Cloud
+into public or private image registries such as DockerHub or Github Container
 Registry.

 The Open Container Initiative (OCI) defines the set of container services